KatherineMichel/stanford-code-in-place-final-project/README.md

 ## Image Filter Algorithm Examples

-This Jalitha Hewage [photo](https://unsplash.com/photos/_NL4b8hfOww) is used for this demo.
+Here is an example [photo](https://unsplash.com/photos/_NL4b8hfOww) by Jalitha Hewage with all of the filters applied.

 ### No Change